25+ Affordable Wedding Ring Alternatives

-What can I have instead of a wedding ring?
+What can I give instead of a wedding ring?

-If you’re just not into rings, there are still many great cheap wedding ring alternatives that can show your commitment.
+If you’re just not into rings, there are still many great cheap wedding ring alternatives that can show your commitment – even custom knives as suggested on this wedding ring alternatives reddit.
 Here are some great ideas if you’re wondering what you can use instead of a ring:

 1. Wear another piece of matching jewelry.

 Who says you have to wear wedding rings anyway?
-Why not necklaces, bracelets, or watches?
-Or even matching body jewelry if you’re into piercings.
+Why not a wedding necklace instead of rings?
+Or bracelets, watches, dog tags, or even anklets?
+Or, better yet, matching body jewelry if you’re into piercings.

 Whether your jewelry matches or is just complimentary of one another is up to you.
 What’s important is that it has meaning to you as a couple and to your relationship.